 When our team performs a central air conditioning installation appointment, we will give you an option to add a variable speed motor to your HVAC system.
 This type of motor is able to provide superior airflow in homes.
 In addition, variable speed motors are able to eliminate cold spots throughout the house.

 Produce Little to No Noise

 Since the latest energy-efficient air conditioners produce a low amount of noise, they will not be disruptive when you are sitting or entertaining guests in your backyard.
-While our team is preparing to perform the central ac installation, we will help you select an air conditioner that is the proper size for your house.
+While our team of HVAC technicians and plumbers is preparing to perform the central ac installation, we will help you select an air conditioner that is the proper size for your house.